Sharathchandra345/Bestsellers-Clone-React/README.md

 ### children prop

-when you want something specific for only one component we use children prop
+when you want something specific for only one component we use children prop.

 we add children keyword in the list then we use whatever we want to display in the particular component in between the brackets